You’ve come a long way, and you’re still learning and growing. Be thankful for the lessons. Take them and make the best of things right now.

 All humans are imperfect.
 At times, the confident lose confidence, the patient misplace their patience, the generous act selfish, and the knowledgeable second guess what they know.

 But that’s the worst of it; we all have our moments.
-Most of the time we’re remarkable.
-So stand beside the people you love through their trying times of imperfection, and offer yourself the same courtesy; if you aren’t willing to, you don’t deserve to be around for the perfect moments either.
+Most of the time we are remarkable.
+So stand beside the people you love through their trying times of imperfection, and offer yourself the same courtesy; if you aren’t willing to, you don’t deserve to be around for the remarkable moments either.

 7. All the little things make a big difference.

 Life isn’t about a single moment of great triumph and attainment.
-It’s about the trials and errors that get you there—the blood, sweat, and tears—the small, inconsequential things you do every day.
-It all matters in the end—every step, every regret, every decision, and every affliction.
+It’s about the trials and errors that get you there — the blood, sweat, and tears — the small, inconsequential things you do every day.
+It all matters in the end — every step, every regret, every decision, and every little affliction.

-The seemingly useless happenings add up to something.
+Yes, the seemingly useless happenings add up to something.
 The minimum wage job you had in high school.
-The evenings you spent socializing with coworkers you never see anymore.
-The hours you spent writing thoughts on a personal blog that no one reads.
+The evenings you spent laughing and socializing with coworkers you never see anymore.
+The hours you spent writing down your thoughts on social media posts no one ever read.
 Contemplations about elaborate future plans that never came to be.
-All those lonely nights spent reading novels and news columns and comics strips and fashion magazines and questioning your own principles on life and sex and religion and whether or not you’re good enough just the way you are.
+All those lonely nights spent reading novels and news columns and Twitter threads and fashion tips and questioning your own principles on life and sex and religion and whether or not you’re good enough just the way you are!

-Truth be told, you’ve been broken down a 1,000 times and put yourself back together again.
-Think about how remarkable that is, and how far you’ve come.
+Truth be told, you’ve been broken down dozens of times and put yourself back together again.
+Think about how remarkable that is, and how far you have come.
 You’re not the same person you were a year ago, a month ago, or even yesterday.
 You’re always growing… stronger!

 (Finally, if you haven’t done so already, be sure to sign-up for our free newsletter to receive new articles like this in your inbox each week.)